ETIMC/Report/typst/sections/Sprint 4.typ

             self.connection_handler.send_potentiometer(idx, mapped_value)
           await asyncio.sleep(0.001)
   ```,
-  caption: [Methods on Controller for handling of potentiometers.]
+  caption: [Functions on Controller for handling of potentiometers.],
+  placement: top
 ) <listing:sprint4Pot>

 The select pins were defined as digital pins using _digitalio_, as they did not require specific analog signals (@listing:sprint4Pot:9).
 However, the multiplexer output pin was set as an analog input port on the Pico 1 using _analogio_ (@listing:sprint4Pot:7).